 Current Boating situation for Atlantic Canada Residents.

-Boating Season has started!
 All boaters should follow public health measures and physical distance and gathering requirements for the province they live and boat in.
 In addition, Transport Canada has provided guidelines for boaters.